 Iranian Queer and Trans Refugees: Process, Policies, Politics

 As a physiology major at San Francisco State University, Sima Shakhsari was headed to medical school.
 That was, until they took an elective course on women and politics of citizenship, which sparked their interest in the field of gender, women, and sexuality studies.
 Instead of enrolling in medical school, they did social justice work through the nonprofit organization, San Francisco Women Against Rape (SFWAR).
 After several years of working at SFWAR, Shakhsari earned their master’s degree in women’s studies at San Francisco State University, followed by a PhD in anthropology at Stanford University.
 After teaching at the University of Houston, Wellesley College, and the University of Pennsylvania, they came to the University of Minnesota last fall and joined the faculty of Department of Gender, Women, and Sexuality Studies.
-At UMN, Professor Shakhsari teaches courses about sexuality, including the Politics of Sex, Transnational Feminist Theories, Immigration and Sexuality, an Introduction to LGBTQ studies.
+At UMN, Professor Shakhsari teaches courses about sexuality, including the Politics of Sex, Transnational Feminist Theories, Immigration and Sexuality, and Introduction to LGBTQ Studies.

 Shakhsari’s research and work focuses on Iranian queer and transgender refugee applicants in Turkey and the policies and disparities they face when applying for asylum in other countries.
 This work is largely inspired by a haunting story they learned as a graduate student conducting ethnographic and field work research in Toronto.
 Shakhsari learned of an Iranian trans woman who earned asylum status in Canada after a long struggle, inspiring news reports and documentaries.
 Her experience was widely celebrated—yet no one talked about the fact that the woman committed suicide after settling in Canada.
 Shakhsari remembers thinking that it was a “horrible dismissal,” which is what prompted them to examine factors that contribute to her current research, such as trans deaths, the politics of life and death, which lives are deemed worth saving, and which lives are considered disposable.